Hamgyong Province: Names

 In the 18th century, this was transcribed via Chinese as Kyen-king and glossed as meaning "the Happy".
 In the 19th century, it was transcribed as Ham-kieng.

-Within Korea, the province was also referred to by the regional name Dongbuk ("Northeast"). the southern half of the province was also referred as "Kwannam", the northern half of the province was also referred as "Kwanbuk".
+Within Korea, the province was also referred to as "Dongbuk" ("Northeast").
+The southern half of the province was also referred as "Kwannam", and the northern half of the province was also referred as "Kwanbuk".

 History

 Korea's northeastern frontier was first organized into the province of Yonggil in 1413.